ibm-cloud-docs/virtualization/remove-host-node-being-slave-another-pim.md

 # Removing a host node in PIM
 {: #removing-a-host-node-in-pim}

-Complete the following steps to remove a host node as a slave in PIM:
+Complete the following steps to remove a host node as a worker in PIM:

 1. Go to **Infrastructure > Hardware Nodes**.
 2. Select the node that you want to disassociate.